ShamRahul/Generative-AI-System-Design-Summarized/README.md

 ### **Objective**:
 Establish the base models that power specific AI innovations.
 ### **Tools**:
-Huggingface, GPT-4, Claude, Llama 2, Stable Diffusion, ElevenLabs, Codex, etc.
+Huggingface, GPT-4, Claude, Llama 2, Cohere, MosaicML, Mistral AI, Stable Diffusion, ElevenLabs, Codex, etc.
 ### **Design Consideration**:
 From text and images to audio and code, foundational models should be adaptable, ensuring extensive coverage of AI functionalities.